xeieshan/BaseSearchSpinner_Android/README.md

 # BaseSearchSpinner_Android
 A simple and easy to use, highly customizable Searchable Spinner for Android Developers, written in Java.
+This spinner is using Dialog.

 ### Include the spinner object in XML
 ```xml